p-chhabra/TravelElite/README.md

 ![Map Preview](https://github.com/p-chhabra/MERN-Project/blob/master/Preview%20Images/map.png)

 ## To Start Development Server
-- Clone the TravelELite repository
+- Clone the TravelELite repository on your local environment.
 - To run the frontend development server, run npm start in the frontend directory of the repository.
 - To run the backend development server, run npm start in the backend directory of the repository.